winston-lin-wei-cheng/Chunk-Level-Emotion-Retrieval/README.md

-# Chunk-Emotion-Retrieval for Seq2Seq SER
+# Chunk-Level-Emotion-Retrieval for Seq2Seq SER
 This is a Pytorch implementation of the paper: [Sequential Modeling by Leveraging Non-Uniform Distribution of Speech Emotion](https://ieeexplore.ieee.org/XXX).
-The experiments and trained models were based on the MSP-Podcast v1.6 corpus in the paper.
+The experiments and trained models were based on the MSP-Podcast v1.6 corpus & LLDs features in the paper.

 ![The procedure of retrieving chunk-level local emotions by emo-rankers](/images/framework.png)